nautobot/nautobot/README.md

 ### Build Status

 NetBox is built against both Python 2.7 and 3.5.
-Python 3.5 is recommended.
+Python 3.5 or higher is strongly recommended.

 |             | status |
 |-------------|------------|